2024–25 Cincinnati Bearcats men's basketball team: Previous season

 The Bearcats finished the season 22–15 and 7–11 in Big 12 play to finish in 11th place in the conference standings, thus earning the 11th seed in the 2024 Big 12 Tournament.
 They defeated West Virginia, and Kansas in the Big 12 tournament before losing to Baylor in the quarterfinals.

 The Bearcats were invited to play in the NIT, where they defeated San Francisco and Bradley before falling to Indiana State in the quarterfinals.

 Offseason

 Coaching staff changes

 Former assistant coach Josh Loeffler accepted the head coaching job at Loyola.
 South Carolina assistant Tim Buckley was hired as an assistant coach.
-Jake Thelen previously Director of Player Development/Assistant Coach accepted the head coaching job at Covington Catholic High School.
-Former UC graduate assistant Jaylen Stowe who was an Assistant Coach/Recruiting Coordinator at High Point was hired as an assistant coach.
+Jake Thelen, previously director of player development/assistant coach, accepted the head coaching job at Covington Catholic High School.
+Former UC graduate assistant Jaylen Stowe, an assistant coach/recruiting coordinator at High Point, was hired as an assistant coach.

 Departures

 Due to COVID-19, the NCAA ruled in October 2020 that the 2020–21 season would not count against the eligibility of any basketball player, thus giving all players the option to return in 2022–23.
-Additionally, any players who have declared for the 2024 NBA draft—including seniors, who must opt into this year's draft—have the option to return if they make a timely withdrawal from the draft and end any pre-draft relationships with agents.
+Additionally, any players who hde declared for the 2024 NBA draft—including seniors, who must opt into this year's draft—had the option to return if they made a timely withdrawal from the draft and ended any pre-draft relationships with agents.